ShantoOBS/ShantoOBS/README.md

 - 📫 How to reach me roys22127@gmail.com

-- ⚡ Fun fact I am Funny
+- ⚡ I’m a music lover — especially when coding. 🎶💻😅

 <h2 align="left">🛠️ Languages and Tools:</h2>